Prof. Dr. MARIA J. DEBRE

 Critical, co-opted or coerced?
 Union Voting Behaviour in the International Labor Association (with Faradj Koliev)

-In this paper, we explore to what extent regime type affects the ability of unions to remain critical actors vis-a-vis their governments and employer representatives in the ILO by focusing on their voting behaviour in the international labor conference and the Committee of Experts on the Application of Conventions and Recommendations.
+In this project, we explore the reaction of non-state actors to autocratization of member states.
+Particularly, we analyse to what extent regime type affects the ability of unions to remain critical actors vis-a-vis their governments and employer representatives in the ILO by focusing on their voting behaviour in the international labor conference and the Committee of Experts on the Application of Conventions and Recommendations.

 Conferences